Kawasaki, Japan: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to get the necessary kind.
-Many adapters currently sold are just plug changers and require your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one works in most countries.
+A plug adapter that supports outlet types A and B. Make sure to find the correct kind.
+The majority of adapters on sale are just plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most locations.

 Make your flight more comfortable with an airplane phone mount